vkhazin/fe-intro-courseware/README.md

 ## Pre-requisites

-* Laptop with Chrome browser connected to the Internet using WiFi access provided by the facility
+* Laptop with Chrome browser installed and connected to the Internet using WiFi access provided by the facility
 * Familiar with the world wide web and a web browser as a user
 * Comfortable with using online tools, course reference, and external materials
 * Able to register on a website with a Gmail account or with a personal email address